 One of the most remarkable facts about Loch Ness is that its surface is just 16 meters (52 feet) above sea level.
-It is, however, surrounded by hills which provide an amazing scenery.
+It is, however, surrounded by hills that provide amazing scenery.

 3. How did the lake get its name?

 There’s a river flowing from the northern end of the lake called the “River Ness,” and the lake got its name from it.
 Loch is the late 14th-century Gaelic word for lake, as well as the Old Irish word for “body of water.”

 The river’s name is probably derived from the meaning “point of land running into the sea.”

 4. The capital of the Highlands is not too far away